“The chief enemy of creativity is good sense.” —Pablo Picasso

-Pro Tip: If you find yourself struggling to document your process using either of the above techniques, try working backwards.
+Pro tip: If you find yourself struggling to document your process using either of the above techniques, try working backward.
 Start with the project deliverable, and reverse engineer your process to see how you got there.

 Once you’ve documented your existing process(es), consider the following key areas for improvement.

 How are project requests coming in?
 Where does information live?
 Where are relevant files stored?
 If you’re like most creative teams, your answers probably range from email to Excel to Dropbox.
 A whopping 80% of business leaders agree that problems arise because they use different systems and applications that don’t “talk to one another.”

 The more projects you have, the harder it is to manage information, assets, and versioning across these various platforms.
 This is why you must identify a single source of truth for your team before you can tackle any process roadblocks.
 This usually involves saying goodbye to email and Excel and choosing some sort of collaborative workspace to collect all project-related information and assets.

 Online hospitality marketplace Airbnb realized the importance of using a single source of truth for work but was struggling to make it happen in a shared spreadsheet.